 Moreover, office network specialists function by troubleshooting and maintaining computer networks.
 They anticipate problems, perform routine maintenance, and assist users who stumble upon these types of concerns.

-Overall, office network specialists ward off threats that may bring the corporate office’s network down.
+Overall, office IT network service specialists ward off threats that may bring the corporate office’s network down.

-Customers may not be completely satisfied with the product that they purchased or a service that they availed.
+Customers may not be completely satisfied with the product that they purchased or the service that they availed.

 In addition, they may need some clarifications regarding the warranty period within which their purchased product is covered.
 A warranty and returns agent are contactable to address these concerns.